verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] Oh, to wake up grateful for the pulse in my neck; to meet the mirror without dread.
 - [ ] I'm as high as your hopes
 - [ ] The cost of community is inconvenience
+- [ ] Everyone wants to be a DJ.
+No one wants to dance.
 I need to be enough—for myself.